horizon-eda/horizon-pool-convention/README.md

 ### General naming and organisation
 1. All file names, descriptions, etc. must be in English.
 2. Avoid plural forms.
-For example, a folder with diode library entries should be called `diode` and not `diodes`.
+For example, a folder with diode pool entries should be called `diode` and not `diodes`.
 3. Use a point `.` as a decimal separator.
 Do not use a thousand's separator.
 4. The first letter of each name must be capitalised.